nutanixdev/nai-tutorials/README.md

 Click the link below to clone and open directly in VS Code:

 👉 **[![Launch Environment in VS Code](https://img.shields.io/static/v1?label=Dev%20Container\&message=Open%20in%20VS%20Code\&color=007ACC\&logo=visualstudiocode\&logoColor=white)](https://vscode.dev/redirect?url=vscode://vscode.git/clone?url=https://github.com/nutanixdev/nai-tutorials)**

+> **Note:** After selecting a local folder to clone the repository, you are prompted if you would like to open the repository, click **Open** twice.
+After this, click **"Reopen in Container"** when prompted in the bottom-right corner.

 ### Option 2: Manual VS Code Setup